OilProducts/fz/README.md

 Coverage is gathered automatically using `ptrace`.
 The addresses recorded are normalized to the binary's load base so identical inputs yield identical coverage sets across runs.
-Inputs that execute new basic block transitions are stored in the corpus directory.
+Inputs that execute a unique set of basic block transitions are stored in the corpus directory.
 Use `--corpus-dir` to change where these inputs are saved.
 Basic block transition coverage via breakpoints is always enabled.